 Monitoring real-time weather and ground conditions is one of the ways we can better predict wildfire risks.
 By expanding the number of weather stations installed and taking advantage of machine learning, we are improving the accuracy of our weather forecasts and models.
-These improved capabilities allow for more targeted PSPS outages, minimizing the number of people affected.
-We are also installing additional wildfire cameras to increase visibility to nearly all high fire risk areas.
+These enhanced capabilities allow for more targeted PSPS outages, minimizing the number of people affected.
+We are also installing additional wildfire cameras to increase visibility in nearly all high fire risk areas.

-- Weather Stations: 1,590+ installed
+- Weather Stations: 1,660+ installed

-- Wildfire Cameras: 170+ installed
+- Wildfire Cameras: 180+ installed

 Accelerated work to strengthen our grid has reduced the need for Public Safety Power Shutoff (PSPS) outages.
-Customers on our most frequently affected circuits experienced a 70% reduction in total outage time based on 2021 weather and fuel conditions. .
+Customers on our most frequently affected circuits experienced a 70% reduction in total outage time based on 2021 weather and fuel conditions.